 - Configure the system BIOS to disable all hardware that you do not use.
 For example, parallel or serial ports, card readers, webcams, WiFi, and Bluetooth just to name a few possible candidates. - Dim the display in darker environments where you do not need full illumination to read the screen comfortably.
-Use System+Preferences → Power Management on the GNOME desktop, Kickoff Application Launcher+Computer+System Settings+Advanced → Power Management on the KDE desktop; or gnome-power-manager or xbacklight at the command line; or the function keys on your laptop. - Use the laptop-battery-powersave profile of tuned-adm to enable a whole set of powersaving mechanisms.
-Note that performance and latency for the hard drive and network interface are impacted.
+Use System+Preferences → Power Management on the GNOME desktop, Kickoff Application Launcher+Computer+System Settings+Advanced → Power Management on the KDE desktop; or gnome-power-manager or xbacklight at the command line; or the function keys on your laptop.

-Additionally (or alternatively) you can perform many small adjustments to various system settings:
+Additionally, (or alternatively) you can perform many small adjustments to various system settings:

-- use the ondemand governor (enabled by default in Red Hat Enterprise Linux 6) - enable laptop mode (part of the laptop-battery-powersave profile): - echo 5 > /proc/sys/vm/laptop_mode - increase flush time to disk (part of the laptop-battery-powersave profile): - echo 1500 > /proc/sys/vm/dirty_writeback_centisecs - disable nmi watchdog (part of the laptop-battery-powersave profile): - echo 0 > /proc/sys/kernel/nmi_watchdog - enable AC97 audio power-saving (enabled by default in Red Hat Enterprise Linux 6): - echo Y > /sys/module/snd_ac97_codec/parameters/power_save enable USB auto-suspend:
+- use the ondemand governor (enabled by default in Red Hat Enterprise Linux 7) - enable AC97 audio power-saving (enabled by default in Red Hat Enterprise Linux 7): - ~]# echo Y > /sys/module/snd_ac97_codec/parameters/power_save - enable USB auto-suspend: - ~]# for i in /sys/bus/usb/devices//power/autosuspend; do echo 1 > \$i; done

-• enable multi-core power-saving (part of the laptop-battery-powersave profile):

-'''

-echo 1 > /sys/devices/system/cpu/sched_mc_power_savings

-'''

-'''

-for i in /sys/bus/usb/devices//power/autosuspend; do echo 1 > $i;

-done

-'''